 As part of the food access goal, the market participates in the Farmers Market Nutrition Program and accepts vouchers from the WIC and SNAP programs.
 It provides locally grown food, educational information, and health screenings.

-The market is held on the first, third and fifth Thursdays of June through September from 4 p.m. to 6:30 p.m. at the southern intersection of the Meridian Kessler and Butler Tarkington neighborhoods, where it attracts a diverse customer base of more than 5,200 people annually.
+The market is held on the first and third Thursdays of July through September from 4 p.m. to 6:30 p.m. at the southern intersection of the Meridian Kessler and Butler Tarkington neighborhoods, where it attracts a diverse customer base of more than 5,200 people annually.